 In Feng Shui, re-gifting is an accepted practice because it removes things you don’t want from your home and sends them to a place where they are welcome — with one caveat.

 When considering what to re-gift, you should be careful not to gift something that has a negative energy attached to it.
 Otherwise you may pass that energy on to the receiver.

 Take a 10-minute breather

-There’s always time to escape the pressures of the everyday.
+There’s always time to escape the pressures of 2020.
 Get outside and take a walk, no matter the weather.
 Breathe in the fresh air and unplug from the stresses of the moment.
-Not only will you feel better, but you will find your mind better able to cope with the tasks at hand when you return.
+Not only will you feel better, but you will find your mind better able to cope with the world and the tasks at hand when you return.

 My Special Holiday #ShopSmall Offer!

 Give the gift of peace with a Feng Shui Joan’s Way Consultation and receive a complimentary one-hour consultation for yourself!